 - use that information to perform calculations that are carefully structured and clearly set out, with all workings shown in an easy-to-follow layout

-- write accurately and coherently, using simple English rather than long, rambling sentences that have no structure and no real content.
+- write accurately and coherently, using simple English rather than long, rambling sentences which have no structure and no real content.

-When it comes to answering the question, be sure that you are strict with your time allocation.
-If you are spending too long on one question, it is either because you can't do it anyway (in which case move on and come back to it later) or you are saying too much and going beyond what the examiner expected of you.
+When it comes to answering the constructed response questions, be sure that you are strict with your time allocation.
+If you are spending too long on one part of the question, it is either because you can't do it anyway (in which case move on and come back to it later) or you are saying too much and going beyond what the examiner expected of you.
 How much an examiner expects you to write is directly linked to the marks available and therefore the time available.

-In the reading time, you should get a chance to have a good look at the requirements of all five questions.
 Remember: the requirement should always be the first thing that you look at in a question.
-What is the point in reading a question if you don't know what you are looking for?
-When you read each part of the requirement, underline the 'content' - what the question is about, for example target costing, and the 'instruction' - what it is telling you to do.
+What is the point in reading a scenario if you don't know what you are looking for?
+When you read each part of the requirement, highlight the 'content' - what the question is about, for example target costing, and the 'instruction' - what it is telling you to do.
 This helps you to focus your mind on answering the actual question rather than answering what you thought the question was going to ask you.

 As regards the content, you have either studied the area and can tackle it, or not.
 This instruction could be a whole variety of verbs ranging from numerical requirements such as calculate, produce, derive and apply; or more wordy requirements such as describe, interpret, outline, compare, identify, discuss, explain, evaluate, suggest and justify.
 The possibilities are endless and the one thing you can be sure of is that the verb used has been carefully thought about by the examiner, obviously taking into account any restrictions imposed by the syllabus.
 If you don't read and understand the instruction carefully, then you will find that you are not actually answering the question.
 If you are not answering the question, then you are not earning marks.
 For example, being asked to justify the use of target costing as opposed to traditional absorption costing is different from being asked to explain target costing.
 Each of the common exam 'instructions' are dealt with below.

 If a question asks you to 'estimate' a figure it suggests that the answer cannot be calculated with certainty.
 For example, if you are asked to estimate the time taken to produce a batch of items where an 80% learning curve has been shown to exist, you are making an estimate rather than an exact calculation.
 This is due to the fact that the learning rate itself reflects what a business THINKS will happen but it is not certain until it has happened.
 Once again, however, as with a 'derive' instruction, the mechanics of 'estimating' are much the same as 'calculating'.
-There is a set approach to the question (tabular or algebraic, in the case of learning curves).
+There is often a set approach to the question, for example, tabular or algebraic, in the case of learning curves.

-Why, then, do candidates often still perform poorly on the numerical parts of the Paper F5 exam paper?
-In my opinion, poor numerical answers often arise merely as a result of candidates failing to study the whole syllabus well enough in the first place.
-Anyone who thinks they can question spot exam questions for a particular sitting, based on topics that have been examined or not examined in recent papers, is sadly mistaken.
+Why, then, do candidates often still perform poorly on the numerical parts of the Performance Management exam?
+Usually poor numerical answers often arise merely as a result of candidates failing to study the whole syllabus well enough in the first place.
+Anyone who thinks they can question spot exam questions for a particular sitting, based on topics that have been examined or not examined in recent diets, is sadly mistaken.
 Certain publications publish 'top tips' which should most certainly be ignored.

-If exam papers were this predictable, they would not be a true test of candidates' knowledge as students would then simply be able to learn distinct areas of the syllabus and ignore the rest.
-Study all of the Paper F5 syllabus or you are not giving yourself a real chance.
+If exams were this predictable, they would not be a true test of candidates' knowledge as students would then simply be able to learn distinct areas of the syllabus and ignore the rest.
+You need to study all of the Performance Management syllabus or you are not giving yourself a real chance.